 “You’ve already been paid”

-Firstly, couples pay for our time, service and expertise.
-Couples pay for access to the professional images that we’ve taken for them.
-Suppliers have already been paid for their product or service too.
-Why should they benefit further from free advertising materials?
+But just to clarify and expand on the above, as it’s a common response: Yes the photographer has already been paid for their work.
+The couple has paid for our time, service and expertise.
+The couple have paid pay for access to the professional images that we’ve taken for them.
+Other suppliers have presumably already been paid for their product or service too.
+So on a like for like basis alone, why should they benefit further from free advertising materials?

 It’s not even revenue that’s the issue for a lot of photographers.
 It’s the innate assumption that creative services are less valuable than tangible products.
-For many it’s the assumption that their work must be given up for free simply because someone has asked.
-It’s also the disregard for the legalities surrounding copyright.
-The photographer owns the photos.
-The majority of suppliers who’ve worked in the wedding industry for more than 5 minutes know this.
-Yet consciously choose to bypass photographers altogether.
+For many it’s the assumption that their work must be given up for free simply because someone has asked or offered to credit the photo in return.
+It’s also the disregard for the legalities surrounding copyright and the conscious choice to bypass photographers altogether- like we’re the inconvenient middle man.
+In our experience, the majority of suppliers who’ve worked in the wedding industry for more than 5 minutes know that permission from the photographer is also needed, but many choose to ignore this.
+We therefore rely on our couples to pass along our details when asked.
+And that’s why we’ve written this piece, to help couples understand both the legalities of supplying images and the context as to why photographers would love you to pass along their details.

-Furthermore passing photographs directly to another supplier denies us the opportunity to form a healthy business relationship with another small business.
-If you put a supplier in touch with us, we become aware of them and their interest in our work.
-We can go on to forge relationships with them.
-If you pass the photographs on directly, we may have no idea that they ever liked our work and a connection is lost.
-So many businesses rely on word of mouth and personal recommendations.
+The key point really is that passing photographs directly to another supplier denies us the opportunity to form a healthy business relationship with another small business.
+If you put a supplier in touch with us, we become aware of them and their interest in our work and vice versa.
+We can go on to forge relationships with them, network, share recommendations etc. If you pass the photographs on directly, we may have no idea that they ever liked our work.
+If they tag us, great, but often businesses don’t and a potentially very valuable connection is lost.
+So many small businesses rely on word of mouth and personal recommendations.
 It’s a real shame when we’re denied this opportunity.

 Business relationships should be mutually beneficial.

 To summarise, business relationships should be mutually beneficial.
 Small businesses should encourage and support one another.
+It’s great when our couples are our biggest cheerleader and help us to achieve this.
 Together, the whole industry benefits.
 And when the industry benefits and improves, couples get the very best from all of their suppliers.
 We rely on you though.
 We rely on our couples to pass on our details when a supplier asks.
 Please afford us the opportunity to network and to see who is sharing our work.

 A final word to couples